 At all Award and the Closing ceremonies, the SSR Office arranges to have photos taken of all award winners.
 The trainee awardees are announced by the chair and asked to come to the front of the room to shake hands with the president and the award sponsor if applicable.

-Travel Awards for Underrepresented Minority Trainees and Junior Faculty are administered by the Minority Affairs Committee (sponsored by the Burroughs Welcome Fund).
-Larry Ewing Memorial Trainee Travel Fund Awards (LEMTTF) are administered by the Trainee
+Travel Awards for Underrepresented Minority Trainees and Junior Faculty are administered by the Diversity Committee(sponsored by the Burroughs Welcome Fund).
+Trainee Travel Award(TTA) are administered by the Trainee

 Affairs Committee.